FranzZemen/re/ts-src/quick-start.md

     execute = (domain: any, rules?: string, ec?: ExecutionContextI) => RulesEngineREsult

-#### Add an application to the Re.Engine schema
+#### Add an application to the Rules.Engine schema

     addApplication = (app: Application | ApplicationReference | string, ec?: ExecutionContextI);

-This adds an application to the Re.Engine schema.
+This adds an application to the Rules.Engine schema.
 For the purposes of this Quick Start, assume the input is a textual Application construct.
 Application and ApplicationReference are covered elsewhere.

-#### Add a Rule Set to the Re.Engine schema
+#### Add a Rule Set to the Rules.Engine schema

     addRuleSet = (appRef: string, ruleSet: RuleSet | RuleSetReference | string, ec?: ExecutionContextI);

-#### Add a Rule to the Re.Engine schema
+#### Add a Rule to the Rules.Engine schema

     addRule = (appRef: string, ruleSetRef: string, rule: Rule | RuleReference | string, ec?: ExecutionContextI);

 ### Applications

 Applications are an organizational concept.
 They store Rule Sets.
-A Re.Engine schema can have more than one Rule Set, and if none is provided when adding other rule constructs, or if rule construct text does not specify the name, a default one called "Default" is added automatically.
+A Rules.Engine schema can have more than one Rule Set, and if none is provided when adding other rule constructs, or if rule construct text does not specify the name, a default one called "Default" is added automatically.